dolthub/dolt-integrations/dolt_integrations/metaflow/examples/hospital_bounty/blog_post.md

     --hospital-price-analysis-db path/to/hospital-price-analysis
 ```

 We now have our first result set computed.
-Let's access the computed variances via the Metaflow client API and the integration:
+Let's access the computed variances via the integration, using the flow as an entry point:
 ```python
 from metaflow import Flow
 from dolt_integrations.metaflow import DoltDT